playcanvas/developer.playcanvas.com/content/user-manual/packs/entities/components/rigidbody.md

 #### Dynamic (and Kinematic)
 ![Component Interface](/images/platform/component_rigidbodydynamic.png)

-Note that you must add a [collision component](/tools/designer/components/collision.html) in order to define the shape of the rigid body.
+Note that you must add a [collision component](/tools/designer/components/collision.html) to the same entity in order to define the shape of the rigid body.
 Otherwise, the rigidbody component has no effect and will not participate in the physics simulation.

 ## Properties